 - Below the AirFoam is is a 1 inch layer of Avena foam.
 Avena foam is latex-like and gives the mattress good bounce and response.
 It is also highly durable.

-- The base layer is 7 inches of 1.8 lb. density poly foam.
-This is a pretty standard support layer amongst all foam mattresses.
+- The base layer is 7 inches of 1.8 lb. density poly foam, which is a pretty standard support layer amongst all foam mattresses.

 Layla recently changed the construction of its mattress.